Samuel Asamoah

-Samuel Asamoah (born 23 March 1994) is a Ghanaian-Togolese footballer who plays as a midfielder for Chinese football club Guangxi Pingguo and the Togo national team.
+Samuel Asamoah (born 23 March 1994) is a footballer who plays as a midfielder for Liga II club Chindia Târgoviște.
+Born in Ghana, he plays for the Togo national team.

 During the 2015–16 season, Asamoah was loaned to OH Leuven from Eupen.
 After the loan he returned to Eupen but was deemed surplus, leaving the team after the 2016–17 season for Sint-Truiden where he stayed for four seasons.

 While playing for Guangxi Pingguo, Asamoah was seriously injured during a Chinese League One match against Chongqing Tonglianglong.
 He suffered a broken neck after colliding with an LED advertising board while jostling for the ball, with the opposition player Zhang Zhixiong being handed a yellow card for the challenge.

 Personal life

 Asamoah was born in Accra to a Togolese mother and Ghanaian father.

 International career

 Asamoah was eligible for both Togo and Ghana national sides at international level.
 He made his debut for Togo on 3 June 2022 in a match against Eswatini.